junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 "What have you done to him?"
 Anakin blurts out before he can stop himself.

-"I killed him, of course."
-Dooku says carelessly, as if he just squashed an insect.
+"I killed him, of course," Dooku says carelessly, as if he just squashed an insect.
 He nods at a lightsaber hilt on the side table next to the containment field.

-Rage overwhelms Anakin so quickly that his vision turns bloody for a split second.
-He opens shot.
+Rage overwhelms Anakin so quickly that his vision turns blindingly bloody for a split second.
+He opens the shot.

-Dooku tilts his body slightly, letting the bullet fly past him.
+Dooku tilts his body almost elegantly, letting the bullet fly past him.
 Using that blink of distraction, Anakin lunges to the table to grab Obi-Wan's lightsaber, and clicks it to life.

 The blue fills the room along with the buzzing.
 Anakin holds it in the way Obi-Wan taught him.

 Dooku checks out his stance and gives him an approving nod.
 "Obi-Wan taught you well," he grins, swaying his saber for attack.
-"Let's see how's your fighting skills."
+"Let's see how your fighting skills are."

 Anakin meets the fight head-on.
 The two-hour training wasn't enough to prepare him with any real skills.
-He fights intuitively.
+He fights fully with his intuition.

-He manages to block most of the attacks, or even strikes a few times.
-But that's about all the intuition can help him -- barely keep him not be killed.
+He manages to block most of the attacks, and even takes the offense a handful of times.
+But that's about all that the intuition can help him -- barely keep him not being killed.

-Dooku takes a step closer, and Anakin has to take a step back to keep himself out of harm's way.
-Yet still, his cloth and skin are cut more times than he can count.
+Dooku is a master at sword-fighting.
+He takes a step closer, and Anakin has to take a step back to keep himself out of harm's way.
+Yet still, his clothes and skin are cut more times than he can count.
 Blood drips across his cheeks, shoulders, arms, and back.
 His moves are getting slower and slower.

 "Force is strong with you, kid."
-Dooku doesn't give him a moment of breath, closing in quickly.
-Anakin jumps aside when he's forced to the wall, the next blow stabs right through the wall where his heart was.
-He has to duck and jump and dodge, it's probably more like a cat-like playing-with-food game than a real fight, Anakin knows he doesn't stand a chance to win.
+Dooku doesn't give him a moment to breathe, closing in quickly.
+Anakin jumps aside when he's forced to the wall; the next blow stabs right through the wall where his heart was.
+He has to duck and jump and dodge; it's probably more like a cat-like playing-with-food game than a real fight at this point.
+Dooku chases him around the room, draining his strength, taking his time, probably saving the killer blow to the best moment.
+Anakin knows he doesn't stand a chance to win.
 Like Obi-Wan said, like everyone said, he's not ready.
 And he hates that they seem to be right.

 "Come join us," Dooku offers with a smile, as if it's a kindness.
 "We can use someone like you.
 We can train you properly."

-"I'd rather die," Anakin spits, waving the saber in an outreaching position, predicting where the next strike will be.
+"I'd rather die," Anakin spits, waving the saber in an outstretched position, predicting where the next strike will be.

 "So be it," Dooku answers darkly, shifting the trajectory of his lightsaber suddenly, chopping down in the middle where Anakin's right arm extends.

 A shrieking scream breaks out in the room as the blue lightsaber drops to the floor.
 The pitch is so high with pain that any glass might explode in vibration.
-Anakin holds his right arm in his chest, yelling in pain and agony.
+Anakin holds his right arm to his chest, yelling in pain and agony.
 The pain is so sharp at the end of the wrist that his whole body shivers with shock.
 Blood gushes out of the missing end of the limb, losing so fast that he feels cold within seconds.
 Darkness with flashing stars threatens to take over the vision.

 That's when the door bursts open from outside.

-Anakin hears his name is called by the newcomer, but his brain seems to be slowing down in processing new information as well.
+Anakin hears his name being called by the newcomer, but his brain seems to be too sluggish to process the new information to keep up now.

 "Focus, Anakin, stay with me," the voice calls his name right in front of his face.
-A cold hand touches his cheek.
+A warm hand touches his cheek.
 "Anakin!"

 "Obi-Wan?"
 Anakin answers tiredly, dully thinking if it's a vision his dying brain is trying to supply one last time.
 At least it's a nice face to look at.

-Anakin tries to open his heavy eyelids, then his brain catches up.
+Anakin tries to open his heavy eyelids, then his foggy brain takes a turn.
 "Traitor."
-He tries to lean away.
+His body tries to lean away.

-The hand shaking him stills for a second, but it doesn't moves away.
+The hand shaking him stills for a second, but it doesn't move away.
 A warm current moves from the palm that lands on his forearm and flows toward the pain that's screaming at the end of that limb where his right hand should be.

 "Use the Force, Anakin.
-Focus, and use the Force."
-Obi-Wan murmurs.
+Focus," Obi-Wan murmurs.

 The pain quiets down as the current wraps him like a cradle.

-Anakin opens his eyes.
+Anakin opens his eyes fully.

 The man is kneeling before him, one hand holding his back, the other on his forearm.
-The blood has been stopped.
+The blood has stopped.
+Obi-Wan's face is covered with cuts and bruises, but he still manages to look more concerned and hurt than worried for himself.
+Anakin wonders how much of that blood covering his clothes is his, and how much is Obi-Wan's own.

 "You shouldn't come back, Obi-Wan.
 That's the most stupid thing I've ever seen," Dooku says behind them, grinning humorlessly.
 "Now you both will die."

 "I just suddenly remember I missed something and have to pick it up," Obi-Wan says lightly, gently laying Anakin down and standing up.
 He holds out a hand toward his lightsaber, and it flies into his palm.

-Dooku's attack already resumes.
-The strikes are restless.
-Obi-Wan blocks most of them seamlessly, but for the rest, he dodges by walking back step by step.
+Dooku's attack has already resumed.
+The strikes are relentless.
+Obi-Wan limps in his steps, but he still manages to block most of them when he can't dodge in time.
+For the ones he missed, his thin clothes are soon completely soaked in blood from the cutting wounds.

+He dodges by walking back step by step.

 Dooku advances in his attack.

 "More important than your own life?"
 His taunting doesn't stop either.

 Obi-Wan smiles at that.
 "What can I say?
 A close friend reminded me lately, there is something worth dying for.
-And that's not empire."
+And that's not the Empire."

 He dances on the rim of the force containment field, swinging under the attack.

-Dooku steps up the rim to get a stronger attack strike.
+Dooku steps up to the rim to get a stronger attack strike.

 "You picked the wrong side, Obi-Wan," Dooku says coldly.

 "And you, dear Count, picked the wrong side to stand."
 Obi-Wan winks, throwing his lightsaber over Dooku's head.

-Dooku barely has time to stop the missing hit and turn around, before Anakin appears to stand behind him, grabbing the flying lightsaber with his left hand, and stabs it through Dooku's right shoulder.
+Dooku barely has time to stop the missing hit and turn around, before Anakin appears to stand behind him, catches the flying lightsaber with his left hand, and stabs it through Dooku's right shoulder.

 "A friend taught me this one," Anakin says grimly.
-"And believe me, I know how much this hurts."
+"And believe me, I know how much it hurts."

 Dooku falls backward, collapsing right into the containment beam.
 The force cuffs fly to his wrists and ankles, locking him in the floating position immediately.
 Obi-Wan hurries to the control panel to tune up the force field.

 Dooku tries to struggle, but the energy bindings don't give way.

 "Save it, Dooku, you know how good these are.
 You built them yourself, didn't you?"
-Obi-Wan picks up the red lightsaber and deactivates it.
+Obi-Wan picks up his red lightsaber and deactivates it.
 "It's over."

 Dooku grumbles with low curses.